1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. What is celiac disease?

-Celiac disease is an autoimmune condition triggered by gluten that damages the small intestine.
+Celiac disease is an autoimmune disorder caused by gluten which destroys the small intestine.

 3. Is celiac disease fatal?